Skip to content

 temple heqing 1

-I can say that I liked Heqing, and it was a nice surprise.
+I liked Heqing, and it was a nice surprise.
 It’s certainly not as famous as the nearby Dali, Lijiang, or Shaxi Old Town, but this does not mean it’s not an interesting place to visit.
 It’s not a tourist destination, so it’s still authentic.
 People are very kind, and even a few hotels can accommodate foreigners.

 interview in china